falcosecurity/falco-website/content/en/docs/rules/_index.md

 The first clause checks that the event happened in a container (where `container.id` is equal to `"host"` if the event happened on a regular host).
 The second clause checks that the process name is `bash`.
 Since this condition does not include a clause with a system call it will only check event metadata.
 Because of that, if a bash shell does start up in a container, Falco outputs events for every syscall that is performed by that shell.

-If we only want to be alerted for each successful spawn of a shell in a container we can add the appropriate event type and direction to our condition:
+If you want to be alerted only for each successful spawn of a shell in a container, add the appropriate event type and direction to the condition:

 ```
 evt.type = execve and evt.dir=< and container.id != host and proc.name = bash
 ```

-And so, a complete rule using the above condition might be:
+Therefore, a complete rule using the above condition might be:

 ```yaml
 - rule: shell_in_container